UuqV/sol-poker/src/README.md

     "account": {
       "id": 4,
       "house": House,
-      "tableId": 2
+      "roundId": 2
     }
   }
 ]
 ```

-# claimPrize:
+# claimPot:
 Distributes the pot to a given bet owner.

 args:
 ```
-tableId: from createTable
+roundId: from createRound
 betId: from createBet
 ```

 Accounts:
 ```
-table: from createTable
+round: from createRound
 bet: from createBet
 house: House
 ```